facebookresearch/worldsheet/README.md

 ```
 git clone https://github.com/facebookresearch/worldsheet.git -b synsin_for_data_and_eval synsin && cd synsin
 ```
-and install habitat-sim and habitat-api as additional SynSin dependencies following its installation instruction (https://github.com/ronghanghu/synsin/blob/master/INSTALL.md).
-For convenience, we provide the corresponding versions of habitat-sim and habitat-api for SynSin in `habitat-sim-for-synsin` and `habitat-sim-for-synsin` branches of this repository.
+and install `habitat-sim` and `habitat-api` as additional SynSin dependencies following the official [SynSin installation instructions](https://github.com/ronghanghu/synsin/blob/master/INSTALL.md).
+For convenience, we provide the corresponding versions of `habitat-sim` and `habitat-api` for SynSin in `habitat-sim-for-synsin` and `habitat-sim-for-synsin` branches of this repository.

-After installing the SynSin codebase from `synsin_for_data_and_eval` branch, set up Matterport3D and Replica datasets following the [instructions](https://github.com/ronghanghu/synsin/blob/master/MP3D.md) in the SynSin codebase, and run the follows to save the image data to disk files.

-Save the image frames of the Matterport3D and Replica datasets (you can change `MP3D_SAVE_IMAGE_DIR` to a location on your machine).
+After installing the SynSin codebase from `synsin_for_data_and_eval` branch, set up Matterport3D and Replica datasets following the [instructions](https://github.com/ronghanghu/synsin/blob/master/MP3D.md) in the SynSin codebase, and run the following to save the image frames to disk (you can change `MP3D_SAVE_IMAGE_DIR` to a location on your machine).
 ```
 # this is where Matterport3D and Replica image frames will be extracted
 export MP3D_SAVE_IMAGE_DIR=/checkpoint/ronghanghu/neural_rendering_datasets